-The John D. and Catherine T. MacArthur Foundation is one of the nation's largest independent foundations.
-The Foundation supports creative people, effective institutions, and influential networks building a more just, verdant, and peaceful world.
-MacArthur is placing a few big bets that truly significant progress is possible on some of the world’s most pressing social challenges, including over-incarceration, global climate change, nuclear risk, and significantly increasing financial capital for the social sector.
-In addition to the MacArthur Fellows Program, and our competition for a single $100 million grant, the Foundation continues its historic commitments to the role of journalism in a responsible and responsive democracy, as well as the strength and vitality of our headquarters city, Chicago.
+The John D. and Catherine T. MacArthur Foundation supports creative people, effective institutions, and influential networks building a more just, verdant, and peaceful world.
+MacArthur is placing a few big bets that truly significant progress is possible on some of the world’s most pressing social challenges, including over-incarceration, global climate change, and nuclear risk.
+In addition to the MacArthur Fellows Program (so-called “genius grants”), and our competition for a single $100 million grant, the Foundation continues its historic commitments to the role of journalism in a responsible and responsive democracy, as well as the strength and vitality of our headquarters city, Chicago.
 More information is at www.macfound.org.

 The intern will join the Foundation’s Communications team, which seeks to enhance the impact of MacArthur’s grantmaking by –